 In recent years, physicians have found that some, but not all, patients with tendon disorders respond to treatment with PRP.
 PRP contains cells and growth factors that may stimulate healing of bone and soft tissue.
 Researchers surmise the mixed results may be caused by variations in preparation, timing, dosage and delivery of platelets, or differences in bioactivity.
 Different PRP preparations contain different amounts of cell and growth factors, and the researchers speculate that the negative studies may have used PRP preparations with low bioactivity.
 To test this theory, researchers will test the bioactivity levels of the preparations used.
 It is also unclear whether PRP treatments actually help heal the tendon structure or just ameliorate the pain.
 An examination of tissue should provide an answer to this question.

 “We don’t really understand how PRP affects tendon structure after we place it into patients.
 Some individuals get pain relief while others do not.
-The reported clinical results are mixed, “ said Richard Ma, M.D., an orthopedic surgery fellow in the Sports Medicine and Shoulder Service at Hospital for Special Surgery and co-principal investigator for the study.
+The reported clinical results are mixed, “ said Richard Ma, M.D., an orthopedic surgery fellow in the Sports Medicine Service at Hospital for Special Surgery and co-principal investigator for the study.
 “The advantage of a preclinical research model is we can not only evaluate the effects of PRP on tendon architecture after injury, but we can also evaluate how it might improve the structural strength of these tendons.